A 61-year-old teacher Ms D attends the dental surgery with a failed crown at UL2 – the tooth being fractured below gingival level and unrestorable.

 Ms D writes a formal letter of complaint to the practice claiming she was mis-sold her dental payment plan.

-Ms D agreed to the plan and was sent a brochure by the provider but she states that Dr N never made clear that “necessary” implant treatment would be excluded – nor that she would be liable for the manufacture costs of any crown or bridge work.
-The provider also states that the practice should have provided Ms D with a copy of the contract and annual confirmation of prices.
+Ms D agreed to the plan and was sent a brochure by the provider but she states that Dr N never made clear that “necessary” implant treatment would be excluded – nor that that she would be liable for the manufacture costs of any crown or bridge work.
+The provider also states that the practice should have given her a copy of the contract and annual confirmation of prices.
 Ms D states the only paperwork she received came directly from the payment plan provider.

 Left with no viable option other than implant treatment, Ms D is demanding that the practice cover the cost.

-ANALYSIS/OUTCOME: MDDUS advises the practice to acknowledge the complaint in writing and a dental adviser provides advice on a formal response to the complaint.
-The adviser states that he does not think the policy was mis-sold but that the patient obviously misunderstood what was covered and the nature of any additional top-up payment to cover laboratory costs.
+MDDUS advises Dr N to acknowledge the complaint in writing and a dental adviser provides advice on a formal response to the complaint.
+The adviser suggests it appears that the policy was not mis-sold but that the patient obviously misunderstood what was covered and the nature of any additional top-up payment to cover laboratory costs.

 Ms D agrees and the matter is settled.